 The assessment of the lecture is a written examination (60 minutes) according to §4(2), 1 of the examination regulation.
+The successful completion of the exercises is required for admission to the written exam.

 The examination is held in the semester of the lecture and in the following semester.